 On July 12th 2013 the CRD Core Area Wastewater Treatment Program Commission released the request for proposals to design and construct the McLoughlin Point Wastewater Treatment Plant Project.
 Three companies Capital Clear; Harbour Resource Partners; and PCL Partnerships were invited to prepare and submit innovative, competitive proposals to design, construct, commission and partially finance the McLoughlin Point Wastewater Treatment Facility ; the Harbour Crossing Site and the Outfall and to provide Performance Management Services during a two year Performance Period.

 Amazingly it was also stated that upon execution of the Project Agreement, the CRD will pay $250,000 inclusive of any taxes payable including GST to each unsuccessful proponent.
-The full announcement and details are available at

 The Province of BC does have the authority to rezone the site without Municipal approval but to date has declined to exercise that power.